What Is the Best Stock To Buy Right Now

 What is a good amount of stock to buy?

 A good amount of stock to buy is $1,000 or more because amounts lower than $1,000, the cost per trade with your online broker makes your cost basis too high.

 For example, say you buy $300 worth of stock ABCD at $1.50 and your cost per trade is $8 for a buy and $8 for a sell. $8 / $300 = 2.7% x 2 (cost of a buy and sell) = 5.4%.
 In other words, stock ABCD has to go up 5.4% from your entry just to break even when you close out the trade!
 For swing trading where the goal is 5% from your entry, you would actually lose money buying only $300 worth of stock.

 A good amount of money to start investing with is around $5,000.
 The reason is that you don’t want to start with $1,000 then put all that money into just one stock because if you’re wrong about the direction of the stock, or the entire market goes down, you are wiped out.

 ehowfinance posted the excellent video below called How Much Money Do You Need to Start Investing?

-The best stocks to buy and hold long term are stocks that stock gurus like Warren Buffett, John Paulson, and Carl Icahn buy.
+The best stocks to hold long term are stocks that stock gurus like Warren Buffett, John Paulson, and Carl Icahn buy.